Roman Catholic Diocese of Harrisburg

-The Diocese of Harrisburg (Diœcesis Harrisburgensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in south central Pennsylvania in the United States.
+The Diocese of Harrisburg (Diœcesis Harrisburgensis) is a diocese of the Catholic Church in south central Pennsylvania in the United States.
 It is a suffragan diocese of the metropolitan Archdiocese of Philadelphia.
 The mother church is St. Patrick's Cathedral in Harrisburg.
-Pope Pius IX erected the diocese on March 3, 1868.
-As of 2023, the bishop of the Diocese of Harrisburg is Timothy C. Senior.
+The bishop is Timothy C. Senior.

 History

 1700 to 1800

 Unlike the other British colonies in America, the Province of Pennsylvania did not ban Catholics from the colony or threaten priests with imprisonment.
 However, the colony did require any Catholics seeing public office to take an oath to Protestantism.
 Sacred Heart of Jesus Parish, the oldest parish in the present-day diocese, was founded in Conewago in 1730.
 In 1743, St. Mary's Parish was established in Lancaster.

 In 1784, a year after the end of the American Revolution, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.
 In 1787, the first Catholic church was erected for German Catholics in Conewago.
 In 1789, Pius VI converted the prefecture to the Diocese of Baltimore, covering all of the United States.
 With the passage of the US Bill of Rights in 1791, Catholics received full freedom of worship.